 - Capacity Development for Climate Policy in the Western Balkan Countries, the Eastern Partnership, Russia and Central Asia

 - Capacity Development for Sustainable Energy and Climate Policy in Central and Eastern Europe, Russia and Central Asia

 State of implementation/results

-- In Kazakhstan, the national government was advised with the development of a legal framework for the transformation into a "green economy".
+- Since the project began, 65 individual measures have been implemented, among them: In Kazakhstan, the government was advised on the development of a legal framework for the transition to a "green economy"

-- In Belarus, the Ministry of Housing and Communal Services was supported by improving the energy efficiency of the residential buildings.
+- In Belarus, the Ministry of Housing and Municipal Services was supported in this process, to improve the energy efficiency of the housing stock in the long term

-- In Georgia, the process of expanding and improving the current ecological protection zones has been supported and a concept for setting up a biosphere reserve has been established.
+- In Georgia, the process of extending and improving the current ecological protection zones was supported and a concept for establishing a biosphere reserve was developed

-- In Kosovo, a contribution was made to achieve the national energy efficiency targets in water and drinking water supply.
+- In Kosovo, a contribution was made to achieving the national energy efficiency goals in the supply of water for use and drinking water

-- In Mongolia, different strategies for the sustainable use and rehabilitation of Saxaul plants in two regions in the Gobi desert were tested.
+- In Mongolia, different strategies for the sustainable use and rehabilitation of Saxaul plants in the Gobi Desert were tested in two regions.